riscv-software-src/riscof/docs/source/inputs.rst

 Python Plugin
 -------------

-The python files prefixed with ``riscof_`` are the most important component of the model plugins.
+The Python files prefixed with ``riscof_`` are the most important component of the model plugins.
-These python files define how the particular model compiles a test, runs it on the DUT and extracts the signature.
+These Python files define how the particular model compiles a test, runs it on the DUT and extracts the signature.

-To provide a standardized interface for all models, the python plugins must define all actions of the model under specific functions defined by the :ref:`abstract_class` specified by RISCOF.
+To provide a standardized interface for all models, the Python plugins must define all actions of the model under specific functions defined by the :ref:`abstract_class` specified by RISCOF.
 A more detailed explanation on how to build this file for you model can be found in the :ref:`plugin_def` section.